 Giving to Public-Society Benefit

-Giving to public-society benefit includes cash and non-cash donations from itemizing and non-itemizing American households to U.S. public-society benefit charities, including independent research facilities, community development organizations, human and civil rights organizations, philanthropy associations, national donor-advised funds, United Ways, federated charities, and other types of organizations.
+Giving to public-society benefit includes cash and non-cash donations from itemizing and non-itemizing American households to U.S. public-society benefit charities, including independent research facilities, community development organizations, human and civil rights organizations, philanthropy associations, commercial donor-advised funds, United Ways, federated charities, and other types of organizations.

-Specific factors that will significantly and positively influence public-society benefit giving in 2018 and 2019 include:
+Specific factors that will significantly and positively influence public-society benefit giving in 2019 and 2020 include:

-- Above-average growth in total giving, and
+- Above-average growth in total giving,